 Bird Bycatch Solutions for Fishery Sustainability

-American Bird Conservancy has just created a new, comprehensive manual--Seabird Bycatch Solutions for Fishery Sustainability--providing a wealth of information on seabird ecology, how seabirds interact with fisheries and how to reduce bycatch of seabirds, how to evaluate seabird bycatch under frameworks such as Marine Stewardship Council certification, and seabird protections and conservation.
+The comprehensive manual--Seabird Bycatch Solutions for Fishery Sustainability--produced by American Bird Conservancy, provides a wealth of information on seabird ecology, how seabirds interact with fisheries and how to reduce bycatch of seabirds, how to evaluate seabird bycatch under frameworks such as Marine Stewardship Council certification, and seabird protections and conservation.
 The key information is concisely presented and illustrated with images and animations.
 The document provides additional information that can be used together with this website.

-Seabird Bycatch Solutions for Fishery Sustainability is available free for download in two versions.
-Both are large files.
+Seabird Bycatch Solutions for Fishery Sustainability is available free for download (25 MB).
+To view the animations requires internet access.

 The manual is 71 pages packed with useful information on seabirds.
 Those reviewing or evaluating fisheries for sustainability or seeking information on seabird bycatch reduction in fisheries will be able to quickly find the information they need.